vladimir-xaro/micro-dom/README.md

 # @xaro/micro-dom

-The DOM Control micro-library has several functions for manipulating classes, styles and attributes of elements.
-Also has all the functions of an array and in fact inherits from it
+The DOM control micro-library has several functions for manipulating the classes, styles, and attributes of elements.
+(See all methods below)

+Also has all the array functions and actually inherits from it

 ## Install